FOREX-Sterling skids to three-month low as "hard Brexit" fears bite

 economic policies after he takes office on Friday.

-Asia, depths not seen since a bout of thin liquidity triggered a
+trade in Asia, depths not seen since a bout of thin liquidity

-"flash crash" on Oct.
-7 that wiped as much as 10 percent off the
+triggered a "flash crash" on Oct.
+7 that wiped as much as 10

 Dealers said the market was reacting to various media